In short

 Does bag size influence the customer experience?

 Yes.
 A well-sized bag makes products easier to carry and communicates greater attention to customer service.
+Even with the same product, a properly proportioned bag increases the perceived value.

 Is it better to use many bag sizes?

 In most cases, a small number of standardised bag sizes based on typical purchases is more efficient.
+Too many different formats lead to complex stock management, misaligned reorders and tied-up working capital.

 Do carrier bags increase brand visibility?

 Yes.
 When reused, carrier bags continue to promote the brand outside the shop environment.
+For this reason, it is worth investing in formats and materials designed to be reused.